Roll Cage Trolley Accident At Work – Can I Make A Claim?

 - If your case has an unsuccessful outcome

-Following the completion of a successful claim, you will need to pay a success fee from your compensation.
-This is subject to a legal cap, however, ensuring you keep the majority of your settlement.
+Following the completion of a successful claim, you will need to pay a small fee for your solicitor’s services.
+This success fee is from your compensation, but the percentage taken from it is subject to a legislative cap.
+That ensures you keep the majority of your compensation.

 Contact Our Specialist Team